ajaysridharan/slate/source/includes/_metrics.md

 Argument | Description
 --------- | -------
 customer | The identifier of the customer to be retrieved.
-Use Stripe ID, FirstOfficer ID, <a href='https://www.firstofficer.io/activate_ext_id'>Extra ID</a> or email
+Use Stripe ID, FirstOfficer ID, <a href='https://www.firstofficer.io/activate_ext_id'>Extra ID</a>

 ### Returns